UKCloud/documentation/articles/vmware/vmw-how-deploy-multiple-vms-from-vapp.md

 ---
-title: Deploying multiple VMs from a vApp template simultaneously using the API | UKCloud Ltd
+title: How to deploy multiple VMs from a vApp template simultaneously using the API | UKCloud Ltd
 description: Outlines the options for deploying multiple VMs simultaneously from a single vApp template
 services: vmware
 author: Sue Highmoor